demperor1/Emperor-documentation/README.md

 By anaylsing the various parameters in the data received we seek to gether enough insight to make reasonable decisions which then enable us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.

+### Data Sources
+The primary source of Data used here is Data sale.csv and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site.

+### Tools Used
+- Ms Excel for Data cleaning [Download here](https://www.microsoft.com)
+  - For Data Collection
+  - For Data Cleaning
+- SQL  serve (for Querying and Analysis)
+- Power BI (for creating a report)
+- Ms Power Point (for Presentation)